 In fiscal 2007, the company launched the Information Security Management Committee to further strengthen the integrated control system for private and confidential information.
 The committee conducted a thorough review of information security measures and enhanced employee education for Group employees in Japan, including issuing information sheets on relevant regulations and procedures and promoting the e-learning program.
-The company has also performed a detailed assessment of its information security management using the Information-Technology Promotion Agency, Japan (IPA) and is using the results to further improve its security measures.
+The company has also performed a detailed assessment of its information security management using the Information Security Measures Benchmark of the Information-Technology Promotion Agency, Japan (IPA) and is using the results to further improve its security measures.